Tailbox

 Non Equity Assistance in 2004

-Alo7 is the leading provider of digital English Language Teaching (ELT) products and solutions in China, boasting over 10 million registered users and a network of more than 2,000 training school partners.
-The company operates an online tutoring platform designed to enhance English language learning for young Chinese students.
-By leveraging technology, Alo7 facilitates effective interactions among students, teachers, parents, and school administrators.
-The platform offers engaging and interactive classes that blend education with play, ensuring a high-quality learning experience.
-Alo7 is committed to transforming English education in China, redefining school management and fostering connections between educational institutions and homes in the mobile Internet era.
+ALO7 is the largest digital English Language Teaching (ELT) product and solutions provider in China, boasting over 10 million registered users and more than 2,000 training school partners.
+The company operates an online tutoring platform designed to support young Chinese students in learning English.
+By leveraging technology, ALO7 facilitates interactions among students, teachers, parents, and school administrators, thereby enhancing both online and offline educational experiences.
+The platform offers fun and interactive classes that blend education with play, ensuring high-quality teaching products and services are accessible to schools and learners alike.
+Through its innovative approach, ALO7 is transforming the landscape of English language education in China.

 Sense Networks